Hacdess/AI_Foundation_Gem-hunter/README.md

 # Gem Hunter Game

 ## Description
 The Gem Hunter game is a puzzle where players explore a grid to find hidden gems while avoiding traps.
 Each tile with a number represents the number of traps surrounding it.
-The game is formulated as a Conjunctive Normal Form (CNF) problem and solved using various algorithms.
+(Number from 1 - 8).
+Each tile without a number represents the unknown position.
+Those positions must be Trap (T) or Gem(G).
+This program's task is to formulate the problem as Conjunctive Normal Form (CNF) constraints and solve it using logic.

 ## Table of Contents
 - [Installation](#installation)